bbmcmann/mvhs-apcs-example/git.md

 * ls -a -> see hidden files
 * rm --cached -> remove file from stage
 * git commit -m "Present tense description of what changed"
+* git log -> shows history of commits. enter to move down, q to quit.